Ewooral/Ewooral-Tutorials/JavaProjects/java_core/basics/notes.md

 ```

 # There are two major classes of variables or data types in Java.
+Primitive type and Objects

   ## Primitive types ( Numbers, Characters, boolean values )
     They are stored in the fastest available memory for quick access